FROM ITS SMALLEST SUB ATOMIC PARTICLES,

 ESO Press release No. 1825

 The rest of this presentation on the universe follows the same principle.
 Descriptions of the physics involved are followed by the simplest maths required to show the magnitude of the effect without losing accuracy.
-The match with experiment and observation is much better than the complex standard models!
+The match with experiment and observation is often much better than the complex standard models!

 THE COMMON SENSE UNIVERSE acknowledges the accuracy of modern science from atoms to stars and does not question the brilliant work that has been done.
 It goes in a continuum from the smallest sub-atomic particles to how they generate gravity.
 Once gravity is understood, the large scale structure of the universe can be determined.
 It shows the simple relationship between classical topics like Newtonian mechanics, electromagnetism, and Maxwell’s equations, with quantum mechanics and Einstein’s special and general relativity theories, nuclear and particle physics, and more!

 Newtonian mechanics work well when everything is a continuum.
 As dimensions get smaller, a stage is reached where continuous structures give way to molecules, atoms and sub-atomic particles.
 At that level, things are quantized into discrete entities that behave differently from the bulk material.
 When their structure is understood, those small particles still obey Newtonian mechanics and electromagnetic principles.
-Effects like quantized electron orbits around atoms and “tunneling” have simple mechanical explanations.
+Effects like “quantized electron orbits in atoms” and “tunneling” have simple mechanical explanations.
 It is their structure that makes them behave in apparently complex ways.
 Their structure also automatically subjects all particles to Einstein’s special relativity corrections, and introduces another correction that Einstein missed.

 KNOW THE PARTICLES’ SIMPLE STRUCTURES AND THE REST IS EASY TO FOLLOW!

 In the same manner, Maxwell’s electromagnetic waves also have a smallest component, known as a photon.
 A photon’s structure gives it its properties.
-This study shows how everything in the universe depends is interlinked by the structure and properties of photons.
+This study shows how everything in the universe is interlinked by the structure and properties of photons.

 Knowing that, everything in the universe, from the smallest sub-atomic particles to its large-scale structure, is common sense.
 This study is supported by the maths needed to show the physical effects match observation.
-It uses only three space dimensions and time, detected stable particles, known, or demonstrated physical principles, and the constants, e, G, h, ε and µ – which gives c.
+It uses only three space dimensions and time, detected stable particles, known, or demonstrated physical principles, and the constants, e, G, h, ε and µ – which give c.

 An eminent physicist, commenting on aspects of the standard models, was reported to have said words like “I think that when we finally understand the universe, it will be so simple that we will say “Of course it is!
 What else could it be?”
-There are those who suggest this COMMON SENSE UNIVERSE is the: “OF COURSE IT IS!
-What else could it be?”
+There are those who suggest THE COMMON SENSE UNIVERSE is the: “OF COURSE IT IS!
+What else could it be?“

 Standard Models in advanced physics have stalled for decades.
 Be among the first to apply common sense in your field of study to get ahead and lead to a better understanding of your topic of interest.
 The maths used is nothing more complex than mid-undergraduate level.
 It doesn’t need complexity because it operates on simple, inherently stable principles.